drtyhlpr/rpi23-gen-image/README.md

 Enable password root login via SSH.
 May be a security risk with default password, use only in trusted environments.

+##### `AUTHORIZE_SSH_KEYS`=false
+Add all SSH keys authorized for the current user on the build system to the authorized keys for the root user of the new system.
+This will allow the user on the build system to log in to the root account of the image, removing the need for setting any passwords.

 ##### `ENABLE_HARDNET`=false
 Enable IPv4/IPv6 network stack hardening settings.